Let’s face it: we all want to make our lives easier. And writers, despite being known for being capable of wearing many hats, are no exception.

 The tasks of a virtual assistant for writers fall into two categories:

-- Usually made up of admin tasks such as managing emails, scheduling appointments, ordering supplies and other things an author needs, tracking work progress, and managing project timelines.
+- Organizational: This is usually made up of admin tasks such as managing emails, scheduling appointments, ordering supplies and other things an author needs, tracking work progress, and managing project timelines.

 - Proofread your work for any errors such as spelling and typos.